Roadmap¶

 - bounded source-of-truth scan (observations, default limit 1000)

-- low-risk signals: staleness, duplication, bloat, weakly-connected candidates, repeated no-result memory_recall miss patterns
+- low-risk signals: staleness, duplication, bloat, weakly-connected candidates, repeated no-result memory_recall miss patterns, and importance drift spot-checks (score-vs-label mismatch, missing/unparseable metadata, conservative high-risk under-label detections)

 - outputs structured report openclaw-mem.optimize.review.v0 with recommendations (no mutation)